CHALLENGES AND SOLUTIONS

 - Offer an apprenticeship within your business

-- Offer work experience opportunities so people can get a sense of our fantastic industry
+- Offer work experience opportunities to give young people a sense of our fantastic industry

 BAKERS OF NAILSEA AND DEMO CHEF CHARLIE